pyscaffold/pyscaffold/docs/migration.rst

 #.
 Use ``git status`` to check for untracked files and add them with ``git add``.

 #.
-Eventually, use ``git difftool`` to check all overwritten files for changes that need to be
+Potentially, use ``git difftool`` to check all overwritten files for changes that need to be
    transferred.
 Most important is that all configuration that you may have done in ``setup.py`` by passing parameters to ``setup(...)`` need to be moved to ``setup.cfg``.
 You will figure that out quite easily by putting your old ``setup.py`` and the new ``setup.cfg`` template side by side.